This article was updated June 28, 2019.

 Josey-Herring declined a Post request to comment on the Brown case.

 On Oct.
-3, 2013, Mikiyas Getachew took a taxi to his home in Northeast Washington.
-It was about 2:45 a.m., and as he fumbled with his key to open the door, he felt the barrel of a gun against the back of his head.
+3, 2013, a Northeast Washington man took a taxi to his home.
+It was about 2:45 a.m., and as he fumbled with his key to open the door, he felt the barrel of a gun against the back of his head, court records show.

 He looked up to see men in ski masks.
 They took his wallet, Tag Heuer watch and cellphone.
 They forced him to unlock the door, pushing him inside.
-The commotion awoke his mother and his fiancee, Nava.
+The commotion awoke his mother and his fiancee.

 The robbers held them at gunpoint on their knees.
-The men carried televisions out of bedrooms, grabbed laptops and took Nava’s $5,000 engagement ring.
+The men carried televisions out of bedrooms, grabbed laptops and took his fiancee’s $5,000 engagement ring.